Characters of the Mortal Kombat series: Tremor

 Tremor is a ninja member of the Black Dragon clan.
 As implied by his name, he is able to manipulate the Earth with his immense strength.
 He is initially depicted as a brown-clad ninja, but would be redesigned to have a body made out of rocks.
-Originally intended as a playable character for Mortal Kombat Trilogy, Tremor instead debuted as a boss in Special Forces, where he is killed by Jax.
+Originally intended as a playable character for Mortal Kombat Trilogy, Tremor instead debuted as a boss in Special Forces, in which he is defeated by Jax.
 He made his playable debut as a downloadable character in Mortal Kombat X, although he has no involvement in the story.
-In the Mortal Kombat X prequel comic, it is revealed that Tremor was imprisoned in Outworld by Kotal Kahn.
+In the Mortal Kombat X prequel comic, it is revealed Tremor was imprisoned in Outworld by Kotal Kahn.